zmkfirmware/zmk/docs/docs/development/contributing/documentation.md

 The documentation is written with [Docusaurus](https://docusaurus.io/).
 The ZMK source code has all of the necessary Docusaurus dependencies included, but referencing their documentation can be helpful at times.

+Latest LTS version of node is used to build the website, available at <https://nodejs.org/en/download/>.

 The general process for updating the ZMK documentation is:

 1. Update the documentation